 Ryan E. Smith is a Professor and Director of the School of Design & Construction at Washington State University.
 Professor Smith has been teaching, researching and consulting with respect to offsite construction, industrialized building, prefabricated and volumetric modular product R&D, factory setup and layout, design assist, and market analysis and surveys, for 16 years.
 Smith is author of numerous offsite construction reports, papers and books including the seminal text, Prefab Architecture (Wiley, 2010).
 He is the founding past chair of the National Institute of Building Sciences, Offsite Construction Council, a fellow of the Modular Building Institute and a Senior Research Fellow in the Centre for Offsite Construction + Innovative Structures at Edinburgh Napier University in the UK.

 Tyler Schmetterer is a sustainable prefabrication entrepreneur and thought leader based in Switzerland and New York with 30+ years of creative business strategy, international marketing, business development, partnership development, project management, communications and consulting experience.
-Tyler currently serves on multiple International Advisory Boards in the high-performance building, renewable energy and supply chain human rights sectors.
+Tyler currently serves on multiple International Advisory Boards in the high-performance building, renewable energy, impact capital and supply chain human rights sectors.

 In 2006, Tyler co-founded an advisory group and award-winning producer of sustainable prefabricated buildings focused on the design and manufacture of high-performance green homes.
 The venture advocates for universal collaboration, knowledge sharing and integration of world-leading performance standards and sustainability certification programs across the global offsite construction industry.
 To date, the company has earned several historic United States environmental certifications and awards including: